realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Machine_Learning.md

 Interpret spoken language, and synthesize speech responses.
 Automatically translate spoken or written phrases between languages.
 Interpret commands and determine appropriate actions.

+Document Intelligence is the area of AI that deals with managing, processing, and using high volumes of a variety of data found in forms and documents.
+Document intelligence enables you to create software that can automate processing for contracts, health documents, financial forms and more